What We Can Do

 Design References:

-BS 8004: Code of practice for foundations.
+- BS 8004: Code of practice for foundations.

-Eurocode 7 (EN 1997): Geotechnical design standards.
+- Eurocode 7 (EN 1997): Geotechnical design standards.

-A raft foundation, also known as a mat foundation, is a large concrete slab that spreads the load from a structure over a wide area, often the entire footprint of the building.
+A raft foundation, also known as a mat foundation, is a large reinforced concrete slab that spreads the load from the structure over a wide area, often the entire footprint of the building.
 It is especially useful in poor ground conditions or where loads are heavy and differential settlement must be minimised.

 Definition & Application: